-Get The Medical Care You Are Eligible For After An On-The-Job Injury
+Get The Medical Care You Need After A Work Injury

 Sorting through complex rules and exceptions in order to secure workers’ compensation benefits is the last thing you need to worry about when you have suffered an injury at work.
-For example, many employees injured at work believe or are told that they must treat with a company doctor for the first 90 days after they are injured.
+For example, many are told that when they are injured on the job, they have 90 days to treat their injuries with the company doctor.
 In Pennsylvania, this is only true if the employer has provided a choice of at least six doctors, and if you have signed documents regarding the “acknowledgement of rights and duties.”

 The attorneys at Schmidt, Kirifides & Rassias, urge you to secure legal advice before signing any documents following a workplace accident or injury.
 Remember, at the point, you are being asked to sign papers about the accident, you and your employer are not necessarily still on the same team.
 Some documents you sign might jeopardize or even eliminate your rights under the workers’ compensation law.

-How Do I Get Medical Benefits For My Workplace Injury In Pennsylvania?
+How Do I Get Workers’ Compensation Medical Benefits In Pennsylvania?

 We Are Here For You.
 Call Our Office Today.

 If you’ve been injured at work, contact our attorneys at the law firm of Schmidt, Kirifides & Rassias.
 With over 100 years of combined experience, we can help you with your claim.
 Call 610-601-5399 or go online to schedule your free consultation at our law offices conveniently located in Media and Philadelphia, Pennsylvania.